Rovanion/liuthesis/README.md

 With the `\includearticletex` command, you can include TeX articles and refer to them in your thesis.
-The files `demo*{lic,phd}.tex` provide examples of this. `<citekey>` should be the same as the key in your bibliography which describes your article, and the file name of the TeX manuscipt in the papers/ directory.
+The files `demo*{lic,phd}.tex` provide examples of this. `<citekey>` should be the same as the key in your bibliography which describes your article, and the file name of the TeX manuscript in the papers/ directory.
 Please refer to the scigen.tex example for hints how you format your manuscript for inclusion.
 You can refer to your articles in your thesis using the reference key `art:<citekey>`.